 For oven roasting, I like to use a perforated baking pan.
 Be careful not to use one where the holes are too large, as some of the beans will fall into the holes and then expand during roasting.
 Spread the green beans over the holes in the pan so that the beans are 1 bean deep and touching.
 Don’t stack the beans on top of each other.

-Smooth green coffee beans over tray.
+Smooth green coffee beans over the tray.
 Note that the tray in this photo is not ideal.
 The holes turned out to be too large.

 The last step in preparation is coming up with an exit strategy.
 When the beans come out of the oven, they will be extremely hot and still have chaff on them.
 Chaff is a thin tissue-like skin that you’ll want to knock off the beans as much as possible before grinding.
 But the most important task post roasting is to cool the beans.
 Your goal is to get the beans down to room temperature as fast as possible to prevent the beans from continuing to roast.
-My advice is to create a path from the oven to outside or to a patio.
+My advice is to create a path from the oven to the outside or to a patio.
 This is where you will cool the beans and remove the chaff.
 More on that later.

 Monitoring the Roast

-Once you’ve got your tray of beans ready and you have both a ventilation and exit strategy in place, confirm that the oven has been pre-heated and then place the coffee tray into the oven.
+Once you’ve got your tray of beans ready and you have both a ventilation and exit strategy in place, confirm that the oven has been pre-heated, and then place the coffee tray into the oven.
 Start your timer.
 The coffee will go from green to yellow to light brown to a darker brown.
-Color is very important to monitoring the roast.
+Color is very important for monitoring the roast.
 You don’t want to burn the coffee.

 Oven Roast Progression

 Since not all ovens or baking trays are equal, some beans – especially those on the outside edges – may start roasting faster than others.
-In you see an unevenness in the roast, pull the coffee out and use your wooden spatula to stir the beans.
+If you see unevenness in the roast, pull the coffee out and use your wooden spatula to stir the beans.
 Then quickly place the beans back into the oven.
 Ideally, this should be done no more than twice during a roast cycle, as each time you open the oven door, the temperature will drop.
 If your oven struggles to get high temperatures, you may be better off letting it go and then picking out the burnt beans later.

 Listening to the Roast

 In addition to watching the color of the coffee beans change, you’ll also be listening.
 Coffee produces a first crack and if you roast long enough a second crack.
 The first crack is a popping sound.
-At first you’ll hear a few beans and then more.
+At first, you’ll hear a few beans and then more.
 Then the cracks will fade and the coffee beans will be quiet for a few minutes.
-Then comes second crack, which is more of a crackle sound.
+Then comes the second crack, which is more of a crackling sound.
 Depending on how you like your coffee, you may decide to end your roast here.
 If you like darker roasts, let it go a little longer, but not too much.

 Listen to the 2nd crack of a coffee roast.

 The downside to roasting coffee in an oven is that you can’t quickly move the temperature up and down.
-A dedicated coffee roaster will usually start a lower temperature and then heat is increased gradually throughout the remainder of the roasting cycle.
+A dedicated coffee roaster will usually start at a lower temperature and then heat is increased gradually throughout the remainder of the roasting cycle.
 This allows the coffee to develop more complex flavors.
 You can’t really do that with an oven, which is why the roast temperature starts and ends high.

 This means the roast will often be faster than other methods.
 If your oven is extremely responsive, you can start the roast at a lower temperature and then increase the temperature as the roast progresses.
 This is will enable a longer roast cycle to develop more flavors without burning the coffee.